melbournebioinformatics/MelBioInf_docs/docs/tutorials/pacbio/index.md

 ## 8. Comparative Genomics

 In the workshop so far, we used a partial bacterial genome so that the exercises could run in the time available.
-As a demonstration, to better see the effect of long and short reads on the assembly, we will examine complete bacterial genome.
+As a demonstration, to better see the effect of long and short reads on the assembly, we will examine a complete bacterial genome.

 ### Assemblies